-Basic safety guidelines to follow if you're planning to plunge, paddle or sail
+Basic safety guidelines to follow if you're planning to swim, paddle or sail

-- Be able to swim more than half a length of the pool before heading off into unknown water.
-Don't be overconfident.
+- Be able to swim more than half a length of the pool before heading off into unknown water

-- Never go swimming, sailing or surfing alone.
+- Avoid going swimming, sailing or surfing alone

-- There's a huge difference between a swimming pool and the sea.
-Watch out for rip currents (water flowing rapidly), the wind blowing your board or boat out to sea and stormy seas (big, nasty waves).
+Be aware of the fact that here's a large difference between a swimming pool and the sea - watch out for rip currents (water flowing rapidly), the wind blowing your board or boat out to sea and stormy seas.

-- If you've got a board, boat, dinghy or jet ski, DON'T become a danger in the water.
-Watch out for swimmers in the water and don't presume that everyone wants to see you showing off beside them.
+If you've got a board, boat, dinghy or jet ski, insure you aren't a danger in the water - watch out for swimmers in the water.

 If you get into trouble: slowly and repeatedly wave your arms up and down, if you've got a board or boat stay with it.
 Inflatable toys (rings, airbeds, dinghies, etc) can be trouble in the water, where underwater currents and even light winds carry the toys away from shore

 Fore more information on staying safe while swimming or taking part in water sports click here.